kevynsax/articles/how_to_setup_you_linux_server/english.md

 And then we can add the ssh key on digital ocean
 ![Adding our ssh key](https://kevyn.com.br/links/setting-up-server/adding-ssh-key.png)

-And finally we can finish creating our server
+And finally we can choose the name of the server and finish the creation of our server
 ![finish create the server](https://kevyn.com.br/links/setting-up-server/finish-creating-server.png)

 When the digital ocean finishes to create your server he will define the ip of your server, this is the one that we will use for everything